 Most people who hear or see the slang term “mod” being used often think of cars and how people change them in some way.
 However, on the internet, this term means something different.
 Below, you will become privy to what this term most commonly represents online.

-You will also read about the origin of the term and discover some other meanings.
-You will be able to read some example conversations also to aid you in grasping a better understanding of the term, before finally reaching the end where you will see some synonyms that you can use interchangeably with this term in everyday conversation.
+You will also read about the origin, usage of the term and discover some other meanings.
+You will be able to read some examples also to aid you in grasping a better understanding of the term, before finally reaching the end where you will see some synonyms that you can use interchangeably with this term in everyday conversation.

 Key Takeaways